tadej/hinko/README.md

 It features a number of ASCII art and animation experiments, along with the ability to create custom named groups and put/get values.

+The bot uses reactions to confirm commands (or say they don't work) to not spam the channel.

 Try the following commands:
 ```help
 put key value